-The Navajo Zoo has one Canada Goose that is named Mother Goose.
+The Navajo Zoo has one female Canada Goose that is named Mother Goose.
 She arrived at the Zoo in 2009 with a wing injury preventing her from being released into the wild.
-This Goose.
-She now shares the Waterfall Exhibit in the Discovery Center with the Franklin's Gull and numerous turtles.
+She now shares the Waterfall Exhibit in the Discovery Center with the Black-crowned Night Heron and numerous red-eared slider turtles.

-The Navajo Zoo acquired two male Gambel's Quail in the fall of 2012, which were raised from juveniles and placed on exhibit along with the chukars, turkeys, and sandhill crane in the mixed-avian exhibit.
-Gambel's Quail are the first and third from the left in the photo below.
+The Navajo Zoo acquired three Chukars in the fall of 2021, which were raised from juveniles and placed on exhibit along with the Turkey Vulture, turkeys, and sandhill cranes in the mixed-avian exhibit.

 The Navajo Zoo has three Great-horned Owls on exhibit.
 One owl, named J.W.
 Hooter, came to the Zoo a number of years ago with serious eye and wing injuries, making it impossible to return to the wild.
-The second owl was a new acquisition in July 2012 after he suffered a serious wing injury and could not be returned to the wild.
-This young owl has not been named under our adopt-an-animal program.
-The third Owl came with a wing injury from the Navajo Nation in 2015.
+The second owl was acquired in July 2012 after he suffered a serious wing injury and could not be returned to the wild.

 The Navajo Zoo has five Red-tailed Hawks on exhibit; three of them are males and two are females.
 Each of them were found on the Navajo Nation within the last six years with serious injuries preventing release back into the wild.
 These hawks are named Big Red, Hunter, Gloria, Spirit and Warrior.

-The Navajo Zoo has one Swainson's Hawk that shares an enclosures with the five Red-tailed Hawks.
-This hawk came to the Navajo Zoo in May 2011 from the farm fields near Farmington, NM.
-This bird arrived with a permanent wing injury preventing it from being released into the wild.
-He is named Marty under the Zoo's Adopt-an-Animal Program.
+The Navajo Zoo has two Swainson's Hawks that share the enclosure with the five Red-tailed Hawks.
+These hawks both came to the Navajo Zoo with permanent wing injuries preventing them from being released into the wild.
+They are named Marty and Aurora under the Zoo's Adopt-an-Animal Program.

 The Navajo Zoo has two Wild Turkeys that were raised from chicks here at the Navajo Zoo in the summer of 2012.
 One turkey is a female and the other a male.
-Both turkeys share the mixed-avian exhibit with the sandhill crane, chukars, and quail.
+Both turkeys share the mixed-avian exhibit with the sandhill crane, chukars, and Turkey Vulture.